karledenstal/aela-restored/README.md

 ## Aela Expanded

 - [x] As a follower, Aela can be asked to transform to a Werewolf
-    - [ ] If player transforms, Aela will also transform.
+    - [ ] Aela will transform with player.
-    - [ ] Tell Aela to revert back to human form.
+    - [x] Tell Aela to revert back to human form.
 - [ ] As a follower, can supply the Harbinger (player) with additional quests
     - [ ] The Hunt of the Beast
         - Track down a rogue werewolf causing trouble in < Location >